SpringboardPro/clearbooks/README.md

 Python library for interacting with ClearBooks.

+## Authorisation

+You will need some level of administrator permissions in ClearBooks for the functions to work.
+For example, you cannot query other peoples' timesheets unless you have that permission in ClearBooks.
+Contact your company's ClearBooks administrator if you have any problems.

 ## Installation

 1. Ideally, install the Anaconda Python distribution because it installs the required